krisztin/foodpoison-chrome/README.md

-# Am I getting food poisoning?
+# Am I getting food poisoning? :taco: :nauseated_face:

 A Chrome Extension checking the Food Standards Agency's ratings on Deliveroo so you know what to expect :nauseated_face: